A Computational Theory and Semi-Supervised Algorithm for Clustering: Introduction

 Note that clustering is done to discover meaningful groupings of the data or interesting patterns that may not have been previously known.
 However, without embedding or conveying to an algorithm what is desired or considered meaningful, an algorithm cannot know which grouping of the data is appropriate.
 Indeed, any random clustering could be returned and justifiably so since constraints or requirements have not been provided.
 This resonates with the idea from human vision studies that intelligence identifies the appropriate resolution for the present utility, with perception iconicising the visual input at that appropriate level.
 Most algorithms implicitly assume some desired properties of the clusters in addition to requiring parameters, these naturally constrain the possible solutions.
 In the case of $k$-means it is that clusters are hyperspherical in nature and of similar size and density, and the data is without noise or anomalies, with a specified number of clusters; the computational problem being to minimise the within partition sum of squared error.
 While for DBSCAN regions of high density are considered clusters where the output is constrained by the two parameters specifying a radius to compute densities and the minimum number of points to be in that region.
 In the semi-supervised algorithms such as $COPK$-means, the base $k$-means assumptions are held, and in addition the labelled examples or pairwise constraints are provided to help the clustering approach the users desired outcome.

 The clustering method presented in this paper is parameter-free but assumes an interactive process between human and machine, where users must provide a small amount of labelled data that approaches a constant with increasing size of the data per cluster, so that seed members of \emph{known} groups are obtained.
 This little information is enough to constrain and guide the algorithm to grow meaningful clusters and carry out both local and global anomaly detection.
 As users interact with the clustering outputs, further observations can be sampled, analysed and discovered, while existing clusters may be modified.
-The method---being based on Mohammad's anomaly detection algorithm---is fast, intuitive and light on memory usage.
-Furthermore, because there is no best clustering algorithm in general, a framework is also provided (but not yet developed) for dealing with other useful representations of data in order to tackle different data distributions.
+The method---being based on the perception algorithm---is fast, intuitive and light on memory usage.
+Furthermore, because there is no universally best clustering algorithm, a framework is sketched for dealing with other useful representations of data in order to tackle different data distributions.

-To detail the contributions of this work, the rest of the paper is laid out as follows: Section \ref{section:computational_theory} provides a computational theory of clustering and describes the parameter-free, semi-supervised clustering algorithm.
-Section \ref{section:example_results} gives some empirical results on synthetic one-dimensional and two-dimensional data sets to intuitively understand the performance of the algorithm.
+To detail the contributions of this work, the rest of the paper is laid out as follows: Section~\ref{section:computational_theory} introduces the computational theory underpinning the approach and presents the proposed parameter-free, semi-supervised clustering algorithm.
+Section~\ref{section:example_results} illustrates the algorithm’s performance on synthetic one- and two-dimensional datasets to provide an intuitive understanding of its behaviour.
 Additional results on publicly available data sets are also provided to demonstrate realworld applications.
-Finally, section \ref{section:conclusion} concludes the paper and provides some thoughts for future work.
+(Readers are encouraged to visit the GitHub repository linked in the footnote on the first page of the present paper to explore additional examples and experiment with the method.)
+Finally, Section~\ref{section:conclusion} concludes the paper and outlines directions for future work.